xcp-ng/xcp-ng-tests/README.md

 * packages as listed in requirements/base.txt
 * extra test-specific requirements are documented in the test file "Requirements" header
+  * `netcat` is required on the machine running the tests.

 ### Quick install (python requirements)